grssnbchr/rddj-template/README.md

   * If not, make a default alternative `sudo rm -rf /usr/bin/R && sudo update-alternatives --install /usr/bin/R R /usr/lib/R/bin/R 1000` (this is probably the newest R version from the Debian package management system)
   * Add the newly installed R version as alternative `sudo update-alternatives --install /usr/bin/R R /opt/R/R-x.y.z/bin/R 100`
   * Check with `update-alternatives --display R`.
   * From now on, you can easily switch between R versions doing `sudo update-alternatives --config R`.
 Do this before you start RStudio (RStudio always uses the symlink in `/usr/bin/R`).
+If there's a problem with a "broken" group, you can "force" the switch with the `--force` flag right after `update-alternatives`.
   * If the `update-alternatives` switch does not work for some reason, manually set a link with `sudo ln -sf /opt/R/R-x.y.z/bin/R /usr/bin/R` to switch to version `x.y.z`.

 ### macOS X (tested on High Sierra and higher)